ewelot/airtools/doc/README.Windows.md

 ## 4. Boot Linux from Live-DVD
 Start booting your VM.
 You can choose your prefered language und start the live system (do not install it).

-Note on XUbuntu Linux: the application menu is activated by the top-left icon.
+Notes on XUbuntu Linux: the application menu is activated by the top-left icon.
 The shutdown-button is located on that menu at bottom right position.
+For additional helpful documentation please visit http://docs.xubuntu.org/1604/.

-## 5. Installing airtools
+## 5. Install airtools
 Follow instructions from the [INSTALL](../INSTALL.md) file.

-## 6. Making your FITS image files available to Linux
+## 6. Make your FITS image files available to Linux
 Copy your images to an external USB disk (or pen drive).
 Plug-in the device on your host computer.
 Hand over the device to the VM by using the VM menu "Devices/USB".